Code-Institute-Submissions/Francesca-Lupu-Resume-Milestone2/README.md

 * As a moderator I want the visitors to easily see on a map the places where I studied so that they can understand more about my background.
 * As a visitor I want to easily see where the moderator got her education and built her skills so I can have more details about her and her studies.
-* As a moderator I want the visitor to be able to get all the necessary information about where I got my eduaction; for this reason I will provide phone number and address for each of the places.
+* As a moderator I want the visitor to be able to get all the necessary information about where I recieved my eduaction; for this reason I will provide phone number and address for each of the places.
 * As a visitor I want to have access to some details on the places where the moderator studied in case I would need to contact them for references.

 In this page the visitor can view on a map the last 3 places I studies, moreover by clicking on the marker it will be displayed some contact information for each place.